ASHIQNC/dilfood__shopingcart/README.md

 To run this project:

 - Clone the repository
-- Type "npm install" inorder to get the nodemodule file
+- Type "npm install"
-- After installing nodemodule type "npm start" to run the application
+- After installing nodemodule go to shoppingcart>npm start to run the application
 - To run json server for getting the dummy data
 - Steps:Take another terminal, go to shoppingcart > src >assets > npx json-server --watch db.json --port 4000
+  Note:Here i have used port number 4000 to run the json server
 - The above code will run the json server

 # Screenshots